pseminega/BI/CPI Card Datawarehouse/CPICardDataWarehouse.md

 ### Source System SQL Scripts

 To recreate the ERP at once run the <a href="SQL/sourcesystem/SourceSystemCreateStatements.sql" download>SourceSystemCreateStatements.sql</a> file to create the tables and
 <a href="SQL/sourcesystem/SourceSystemInsertStatements.sql" download>SourceSystemInsertStatements.sql</a> to insert the data.
-These files were created and tested on Oracle Database 12.2.2
+These files were tested on Oracle Database 12.2.2

 For individual table creations and population run the files in order:

 *  <a href="SQL/sourcesystem/Customer.sql" download>Customer.sql</a>
-*  <a href="SQL/sourcesystem/Location.sql" download>Location.sql</a>
 *  <a href="SQL/sourcesystem/CustLocation.sql" download>CustLocation.sql</a>
 *  <a href="SQL/sourcesystem/SalesAgent.sql" download>SalesAgent.sql</a>
 *  <a href="SQL/sourcesystem/SalesClass.sql" download>SalesClass.sql</a>
+*  <a href="SQL/sourcesystem/Location.sql" download>Location.sql</a>
 *  <a href="SQL/sourcesystem/MachineType.sql" download>MachineType.sql</a>
 *  <a href="SQL/sourcesystem/Job.sql" download>Job.sql</a>
+*  <a href="SQL/sourcesystem/Subjob.sql" download>Subjob.sql</a>
 *  <a href="SQL/sourcesystem/Invoice.sql" download>Invoice.sql</a>
-*  <a href="SQL/sourcesystem/Subjob.sql" download>Subjob.sql</a>
 *  <a href="SQL/sourcesystem/Shipment.sql" download>Shipment.sql</a>

 <a id="secondarysources"></a>